AdobeDocs/analytics.en/help/integrate/c-advertising-analytics/aa-faq.md

 ## Auto vs. Manual Tracking {#section_7437C4698A6D482EB7ED94A948390119}

-+++ When setting up my Advertising account, it states that<b> Auto Tracking</b> can lead to unintended consequences.
++++ When setting up my Advertising account, it states that *Auto Tracking* can lead to unintended consequences.
 What kinds of consequences may occur?

-Auto mode attempts to append URL parameters to the end of the tracking templates/destination URLs in the correct format. <b>However, it is your responsibility to ensure that the added URL parameters persist correctly to the final landing page.
+Auto mode attempts to append URL parameters to the end of the tracking templates/destination URLs in the correct format.
+However, it is your responsibility to ensure that the added URL parameters persist correctly to the final landing page.
 Auto mode can insert key words into the landing URL, and your web server may not support keywords with special characters.

 +++